hosikiti/musician-booker/README.md

 # Musician Booker

-Musician Booker is a simple web platform that allows music creators / administrators to book sessions with top-notch musicians.
+Musician Booker is a simple web platform that allows music creators / administrators to browse top-notch musicians on the platform and book sessions with them.

 ## Technologies Used

-- Next.js for efficiently serviing both front-end UIs and back-end APIs at the same time
+- **Next.js** for efficiently serving both front-end UIs and back-end APIs at the same time
-- Tailwind CSS for efficient styling and organized components
+- **Tailwind CSS** for efficient styling and organized components
-- Prisma (ORM) + SQLite for local database and easy data manipulation
+- **Prisma** (ORM) + **SQLite** for local database and safe data manipulation with statically typed queries
-- React Query for effectively handling API states (loading, error, success) and caching
+- **React Query** for effectively handling API states (loading, error, success) and caching
-- Axios for making and handling REST API requests, including error handling
+- **Axios** for making and handling REST API requests, including error handling
-- React Hook Form for quick and meticulous form validation
+- **React Hook Form** for quick and meticulous form validation
-- DaisyUI for decent UI components, including drawer and avatar
+- **DaisyUI** for decent UI components, including drawer and avatar
-- date-fns for date & hour formatting
+- **date-fns** for date & hour formatting
-- React Hot Toast for easily noticable error messages
+- **React Hot Toast** for easily noticable error messages

 ## Getting Started